Point Reyes National Seashore Campground, CA

-Point Reyes National Seashore Campground in Marin county is located 1 hr 13 min west of Novato, CA with an elevation of -11 feet.
+Point Reyes National Seashore Campground in Marin County is located 1 hr 13 min west of Novato, CA with an elevation of -11 feet.
 There are a total of 47 campsites including 5 boat sites.
 The campground is open all year.
 All sites are currently reservable.
+Reservations can be booked up to 6 months in advance.
 Fees range from $30.00 to $90.00.
+Some amenities include swimming.
+Activities include biking, boating, fishing, hiking trails, floating sports.

 Make a Reservation